NoahConder/browser-sdk-example-improvements/README.md

-# Browser SDK Example Improved
+# Browser SDK Example - Improved

+This project aims to add additional functionality to the vanilla SignalWire Browser SDK example, featuring several enhancements for ease of use and control.

+## Setup
+### Environment Variables
-Included is a .env that will need the credentials below.
+Included is an `.env` file where you'll need to add the following credentials:
 ```dotenv
 SIGNALWIRE_API=SIGNALWIRE API TOKEN GOES HERE
 SIGNALWIRE_PROJECT=SIGNALWIRE PROJECT ID GOES HERE